 In planting a new fig tree, select a site as far as possible from any old garden sites.
 Take a nematode sample in this site.
-If root-knot nematodes are present, do not plant figs.
+If root-knot nematodes are present, do eve that prevents insects form entering the fig fruit. not plant figs.

-Rust

-Fig rust attacks the leaves, usually in late summer.
+Rust: Fig rust attacks the leaves, usually in late summer.
 Severely infected leaves turn yellow-brown and drop.
 The underside of the fallen leaves will have numerous small, somewhat raised, reddish brown spots.
 These spots are often covered with a dusty golden-yellow mass of rust spores.